chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ## PureScript Documentation Writers: What is the Best Way to Write Documentation in this Context?

 ## Core Contributors: ???

+- What can the community do to encourage/support you in 2019?
+- What are your general goals for the langauge/ecosystem in 2019?
+- What kind of help do you want from the community in 2019 (e.g. maintainership, documentation, conbtributions, etc.)?
+- What kind of help do you not want from the community in 2019 (e.g. maintainership, documentation, conbtributions, etc.)?
+- How much support are you willing to provide and in what form?

 The following
     - Evaluate PureScript's documentation using that criteria